claysauruswrecks/twerkspace/README.md

 A collaborative MUD server for Humans, Services, and AI Agents to twerk it out.
 Built by LLMs for LLMs.

+Features:

+- Basic `self` status dict with seq numbers

 TODO Features:

 - Basic MUD server
 - Room group messages
 - Private DMs
 - Tools IDL with hinting
-- Basic `self` status dict with seq numbers
-  - self dict is displayed before any command returns

 ## Model Authors